-- up skirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm, and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - 3.9 Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy and anti-bullying policy, but this Safeguarding and Child Protection policy will apply to any allegations that raise safeguarding concerns.
-This might include where the alleged behaviour: - Is serious, and potentially a criminal offence. - Could put pupils in the school at risk. - Is violent. - Involves pupils being forced to use drugs or alcohol. - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, up skirting or sexually inappropriate pictures or videos (including sharing nudes and semi-nudes). - 3.10 At St Cuthbert's RC High School we teach children to respect each other and to minimise child-on-child abuse.
-Examples of how we do this are included below: - Through our CARE Values and catholic teaching - Through our Skills for Life programme which is taught as a discrete lesson to all your groups - Through assemblies and our Form Tutor time - Through curriculum areas such as Computer Science covering Online Safety
+- initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - 3.9 Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy and anti-bullying policy, but this Safeguarding and Child Protection policy will apply to any allegations that raise safeguarding concerns.
+This might include where the alleged behaviour: - Is serious, and potentially a criminal offence. - Could put pupils in the school at risk. - Is violent. - Involves pupils being forced to use drugs or alcohol. - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, up skirting or sexually inappropriate pictures or videos (including sharing nudes and semi-nudes). - 3.10 At St Cuthbert's Roman Catholic High School we teach children to respect each other and to minimise child-on-child abuse.
+Examples of how we do this are included below. - Through our CARE Values and catholic teaching - Through our Skills for Life programme which is taught as a discrete lesson to all your groups - Through assemblies and our Form Tutor time - Through curriculum areas such as Computer Science covering Online Safety